Not Your Average Hit List

 (2002, UK, 3 ep.)

 The very first day I had access to NRK1 (Norwegian Programme 1), I zapped into this mini-series.
-And within a week I had ordered _two_ different video sets of it online.
-The portrayal of personal choices in a Victorian surrounding is presented with such elegance and charm as to make one speechless.
+And within a week I had ordered two different video sets of it online.
+The portrayal of personal choices in a Victorian surrounding is presented with such elegance and charm as to make you speechless.

 Haibane Renmei